Zasilkovna/prestashop/README.md

 All settings are saved automatically whenever you leave the edited data.
 If you do not have a user account on the Packeta site, it is possible to request a test account at the Customer Service email [info@zasilkovna.cz](mailto:info@zasilkovna.cz):
 - **API key** – you can find your key in the client section of Packeta in the *Client support* tab
-- **Sender name** - the sender name you have set in the client section of the senders list
+- **Sender name** - the sender name you have set in the client section of the list of senders

 ### Carrier settings
 - To add a carrier enter the menu *Shipping* - *Carriers*.
 - In the module settings, you select whether it is a *Packeta pickup point* or delivery to the address.
-- If you select YES (check mark) for the carrier in the "Is COD" column, the orders of this carrier will be always cash on delivery.
+- If you select YES (checkmark) for the carrier in the "Is COD" column, the orders of this carrier will always be cash on delivery.
-- If you want cash on delivery to be controlled by the payment method and not the carrier, set NO (cross) in the "Is cash on delivery" column for the carrier, and set cash on delivery in the "Is COD" column for the payment method.
+- If you want cash on delivery to be controlled by the payment method (see "Payment methods") and not the carrier, set NO (cross) in the "Is cash on delivery" column for the carrier and set cash on delivery in the "Is COD" column for the payment method.
 - For carriers whose shipments will not be transported by Packetery, select "--".

 #### Set country restrictions